cortesi/devd/README.md

 ### Light-weight virtual hosting

 Devd uses a dedicated domain - **devd.io** - to do simple virtual hosting.
-This domain and all its subdomains resolves to 127.0.0.1, which we use to set up virtual hosting without any changes to */etc/hosts* or other local configuration.
+This domain and all its subdomains resolve to 127.0.0.1, which we use to set up virtual hosting without any changes to */etc/hosts* or other local configuration.
 Route specifications that don't start with a leading **/** are taken to be subdomains of **devd.io**.
 So, the following command serves a static site from devd.io, and reverse proxies a locally running app on api.devd.io:

 <pre class="terminal">
 devd ./static api=http://localhost:8888